-Now the embryo of our model organism has two types of the cell population, one wild type and one altered (transformed) cells, this animal is called chimeric.
+Now the embryo of our model organism has two types of cell population, one wild type and one altered (transformed) cell, this animal is called chimeric.

 Our chimeric animal is now genetically modified, in the next step, we breed it with the normal animal which produces offspring of two different genotypes: one with homozygous normal or another animal with homozygous altered genotype (and heterozygous as well).

-Now our gene knockout animal is constructed, scientists can examine it for measuring different parameter related to our gene of interest.
+Now our gene knockout animal is constructed, scientists can examine it for measuring a different parameters related to our gene of interest.

 The entire process of gene knockout is represented in the figure below,

 How to confirm gene knockout?

 Validating gene knockout is one of the crucial and very important parts of the entire experiment.
 Though many different methods are used to do so, one of the popular methods, nowadays is, polymerase chain reaction.

 The polymerase chain reaction is one of the widely used methods and most trusted for most experiments.

 Here for confirming or validating gene knockout, two sets of primers are used.

 One set of primers are designed from the flanking regions of the target sequence and another set of primers are designed for the sequence of marker gene i.e. the antibiotic resistance gene.